dvhx/pedalgen/README.md

 # How it works

-Pedalgen is a [ngspicejs](https://github.com/dvhx/ngspicejs) script that generates random network of passive components (resistors, capacitors, inductors, diodes, NPN and PNP transistors) and then simulates them in ngspice.
+Pedalgen is a [ngspicejs](https://github.com/dvhx/ngspicejs) script that generates random network of discrete components (resistors, capacitors, inductors, diodes, NPN and PNP transistors) and then simulates them in ngspice.
 Then it performs Transient analysis, measures AC characteristic and FFT and compare the results with user-specified requirements.
 If the pedal matches the